google-github-actions/auth/README.md

     the principal invoking the GitHub Action).
 These can be used to further restrict the authentication using `--attribute-condition` flags.

+    > [!IMPORTANT]
+    >
-    > **❗️ NOTE!** You must map any claims in the incoming token to attributes
+    > You must map any claims in the incoming token to attributes before you can
-    > before you can assert on those attributes in a CEL expression or IAM
+    > assert on those attributes in a CEL expression or IAM policy!**
-    > policy!**

 1. Allow authentications from the Workload Identity Pool to your Google Cloud Service Account.